MichaelELeonard/VBA-Challenge/README.md

 VBA Script Code - https://github.com/MichaelELeonard/VBA-challenge/blob/main/Module%202%20challenge%20VBA%20Script%20Files.vbs

 ## Background
 For this challenge we were tasked to write VBA script examining 3000 individual stocks for the years 2018, 2019 & 2020.
-The code will update yearly totals and produce a summary table that will identify the ticker symbols with the greatest % increase, greatest % decrease, and greatest total volume for the calendar year.
+The code will track yearly totals and produce a summary table that will identify the ticker symbols with the greatest % increase, greatest % decrease, and greatest total volume for the calendar year.

 #### Yearly Table Data:
 * Stock Ticker